 Be There to Support Your Partner

 Just as you’re talking to your family ahead of time, you’re going to want to take the time to sit down and talk to your partner as well.
-In so many ways gay dating is just like straight dating, and for any couple dealing with meeting each other’s families first time, the experience can be stressful.
+In so many ways gay dating is just like straight dating, and for any couple dealing with meeting each other’s families the first time, the experience can be stressful.

-Keep in mind that even if you have the most accepting and supportive family in the world, your partner is still walking into a new family with it’s own inside joke, traditions, and quirks.
+Keep in mind that even if you have the most accepting and supportive family in the world, your partner is still walking into a new family with its own inside joke, traditions, and quirks.
 What seems completely normal to you will likely feel a bit alien to your partner.
-That, combined with their desire to make a good impression, means that even in the best case scenario your partner will be dealing with a lot.
+That, combined with their desire to make a good impression, means that even in the best-case scenario your partner will be dealing with a lot.
 Understanding what their concerns are will help you be more supportive of them when the time comes.